reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Descriptions
 - An EQ ported from OnePlus 8 Visible (IN2015).
 - It doesn't support ACDB module because using effect proxy.
-- Not working with dynamic partitions (except dolby dms 2.0 is already present in ROM manifest.xml)
+- Doesn't work with Read-Only build ROM and no space free left of system & vendor except dolby dms HIDL 2.0 is already present in ROM manifest.xml.

 ## Screenshots
 - [OPSoundTuner](https://t.me/modsandco/6844)